rdonka/PASTaUserGuide/docs/gettingstarted.md

-# Welcome to the PASTa Quick Start Guide!
+# Getting Started with PASTa
-PASTa (Photometry Analysis and Signal Processing Toolbox) is a MATLAB toolbox developed for signal processing anad analysis of fiber photometry data.
-The toolbox is written to be user-friendly and approachable for people at all levels of coding, with flexible functions to make analysis of a wide variety of experimental designs feasible.
-Functions are included for data management and organization, signal processing, and experimental analyses including whole session and event/trial specific designs.
-Here you'll find the quick start guide to PASTa with instructions on set up and installation, and instructions for basic use of the toolbox.

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+Here you'll find the quick start guide to set up __PASTa__ with instructions on installation and basic use of the toolbox.
+Once your device is set up, move to the [User Guide](https://rdonka.github.io/PASTaUserGuide/userguide/userguide/) for detailed documentation on the use of the PASTa Protocol for analysis.

 # Set Up and Installation
+PASTa was developed and primarily tested on Windows.
+Use in other operating systems may require adaptation of functions and analysis example scripts.
+For Mac users, we've attempted to integrate additional instructions but some troubleshooting may be required.

 ## GitHub and GitHub Desktop